 According to the Centers for Disease Control, inhaling too much grain dust causes grain fever, a chronic respiratory disease where the victim constantly wheezes, coughs, has eye and nose irritation, and has chest tightness similar to a heart attack.

 “Grain dust may also induce asthmatic reactions,” the report states, especially in people who easily fall victim to allergies.
-But if inhaling the dust was the only problem, a simple medical mask would fix everything.
+But if inhaling the dust was the only problem, a self-contained breathing apparatus (SCBA) like firemen use would fix everything.
 Without proper monitoring though, problems only get bigger.

 I’m referring to a grain dust explosion.
 If the dust builds up to a certain point, one tiny spark causes it to ignite.
 However, there are ways to protect your grain storage areas from a situation like this.
 With the right monitoring equipment, you can steer clear of both lung problems and other issues.